nsieck/nsieck.github.io/_pages/projects.md

 ### AWARE

-As another component of my post-doc, I am working as a part-time Program Manager for the Awareness Against Health Threats of Extreme Weather Events, [AWARE](https://sph.umd.edu/academics/departments-units/department-epidemiology-and-biostatistics/research-and-service-epidemiology-and-biostatistics/aware).
+As another component of my postdoc, I am working as a part-time Program Manager for the AWareness Against Health ThReats of Extreme Weather Events, [AWARE](https://sph.umd.edu/academics/departments-units/department-epidemiology-and-biostatistics/research-and-service-epidemiology-and-biostatistics/aware).
 This is a large, multi-national consortium dedicated to understanding how climate factors influence the risk of diarrheal disease in India, Indonesia, Nepal, South Africa, Taiwan, and Vietnam.
 Moreover, this project aims to use machine learning to forecast (with a seasonal to sub-seasonal lead time) disease burden to inform public health interventions.

 Maryland Today [article](https://today.umd.edu/umd-led-ai-system-aims-to-save-lives-endangered-by-extreme-weather) on the project.